Teea12/LITA-Capstone-Project1/README.md

 ### Microsoft Excel Summary
-### Pivot Table Summary Report of Total Sales for each Product using Excel
+### Pivot Table Summary Report of Total Sales for each Product using Microsoft Excel

 Product	 Sum of Total Sales